fenixn/djmanga/README.md

 ## Basic Steps To Get Started
 1. Rename docker-compose.yml.sample to docker-compose.yml
-    a.
-Set POSTGRES_DB, POSTGRES_USER, and POSTGRES_PASSWORD in docker-compose.yml
+    1. Set POSTGRES_DB, POSTGRES_USER, and POSTGRES_PASSWORD in docker-compose.yml
-    b.
-OPTIONAL - set a volume to point your manga folder to /www/media/manga
+    2. OPTIONAL - set a volume to point your manga folder to /www/media/manga
 2. Rename settings.py.sample to settings.py in www/djmanga/
-    a.
-Set security key and database in settings.py
+    1. Set security key and database in settings.py
 3. Run docker-compose up